google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/generating-keys-and-csr.markdown

 At these prices, wildcard certificates are economical when you have more than 9 subdomains; otherwise, you can just buy 1 or more single-name certificates.
-(If you have more than, say, 5 subdomains, you might find a wildcard certificate more convenient when you get to Step 2.)
+(If you have more than, say, 5 subdomains, you might find a wildcard certificate more convenient when you come to enable HTTPS on your servers.)

 **NOTE:** Keep in mind that in wildcard certificates the wildcard applies to only 1 DNS label.
 A certificate good for \*.example.com will work for